 Rail – A rail is the horizontal component that runs at the bottom of the lower sash and the top of the upper sash.

-Recycled Aluminum – Is the process by which scrap aluminium can be reused in products after its initial production.
+Recycled aluminium – Is the process by which scrap aluminium can be reused in products after its initial production.
 The process involves simply re-melting the metal, which is far less expensive and energy-intensive than creating new aluminium

 R-value – A measure of the resistance of a glazing material or fenestration assembly to heat flow.
 It is the inverse of the U-factor (R = 1/U) and is expressed in units of hr-sq ft.-°F/Btu.
-A high-R-value window has a greater resistance to heat flow and a higher insulating value than one with a low R-value.
+A high R-value window has a greater resistance to heat flow and a higher insulating value than one with a low R-value.

-Sash Lock – A sash lock is the locking device which interacts with the sash to keep the window from rattling.
+Sash lock – A sash lock is the locking device which interacts with the sash to keep the window from rattling.
 In a double-hung window, it fixes both sashes to a locked position.

-Screen – The principal objective of screening louvres is to limit visibility by obstruct line of sight from certain vantage points.
+Screen – The principal objective of screening louvres is to limit visibility by obstructing line of sight from certain vantage points.
 This is achieved by virtue of its design or orientation.
 Generally each run of louvre has a continuous appearance to blend in with the building.

 Shopfront – A storefront or shopfront is the facade or entryway of a retail store located on the ground floor or street level of a commercial building, typically including one or more display windows.
 A storefront functions to attract visual attention to a business and its merchandise.